Increasing the power of weak lensing survey data with multipole-based intrinsic alignment estimators: Results

 Our primary goal in this work is to show that it is possible to extract more information from the IA and clustering multipoles than from the projected estimators commonly used for IA measurements and model constraints.
 Figure~\ref{fig:w_multipole} shows this clearly as the multipole moments have a higher signal-to-noise ratio than the projected correlation functions.
 Furthermore, for the parameters of interest in IA modeling (in this case $A_I$), the constraints are improved by almost a factor of $\sim 1.8-2.2$ as shown by the $A_I$ values and uncertainties shown on this plot.
 The quality of the model fits and the parameter values are very similar for both the multipoles and the projected correlation functions, showing that it is better to use the lowest order multipoles instead of projected correlation functions even when the galaxy velocities are not fully modeled.

 In Fig.~\ref{fig:model_comp}, we show the comparison of the IA model parameters obtained by splitting the LOWZ sample into various subsamples as defined in \cite{2017MNRAS.464.2120S}, encompassing different physical environments and different ranges of intrinsic luminosity.
 In particular, we divide galaxies based on environment into satellite, central, field, group, and brightest group galaxies (BGGs); and into luminosity bins labeled $L_1$--$L_4$ based on intrinsic luminosities, with lower numbers corresponding to brighter samples.
 By doing so, we can check the model quality for subsamples and also whether the improved constraints on IA model parameters persists across these samples.
+In addition, the $\chi^2$ values for all fits are shown in Table~\ref{tab:chi2}.

+Both the galaxy bias and IA amplitudes obtained from the two estimators are statistically consistent in value as shown in this figure and from the differences (with uncertainties) shown in Table~\ref{tab:chi2}.
+Note that the parameters from the two estimators are not expected to match exactly or be tightly correlated since the two estimators are sensitive to different modes in the $(r,\mu)$ or $(r_\mathrm{p}, \Pi$) plane.
+The only noticeable tension is in the galaxy bias for the satellite subsample, for which the $\chi^2$ value hints at a poor model fit as discussed below.
+Considering the uncertainties rather than the best-fitting values, we find that the wedged multipoles consistently produce higher signal-to-noise measurements than the projected correlation functions, resulting in factors of $\sim 1.5-1.8$ improvement in the galaxy bias constraints and factors of $\sim 1.8-2$ improvement in $A_I$.